 Side effect

-The drug can cause a number of adverse reactions of the body:
+The drug can cause a number of adverse reactions in the body:

 • anaphylactic shock;